exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - **payload.blockhash**: the hash of the anchored Exonum block
 - **payload.block_height**: the height of the anchored Exonum block
 - **content.payload.prev_tx_chain**: the last tx-id of the previous chain of anchoring transactions if it has been broken.
-Otherwise, `null`.
+Otherwise, `null`
-- **txid**: the hash for the anchoring Bitcoin transaction, which is considered to be the LECT.
+- **txid**: the hash for the anchoring Bitcoin transaction, which is considered to be the LECT

 ### Actual LECT for specific validator